davmarksman/better-signals/Readme.md

 # Debugging
-To aid understanding I've left in print statements.
+To aid understanding I've left in print statements that can be switched on using `config_debug = true` in `utils.lua`.

 Mods that are also helpful for debuging:
 - AutoSig2 - Speeds up placing and removing signals
 - Splitter - Can use it so hover over a track edges and see entity id and details
 - I created a mod to highlight a train's path.
 Let me know if you would like that and I can share it